gokul18181818/roommateMatcher/PROJECT_PLAN.md

-# InternMatcher - Project Plan & Architecture
+# CareerCrib - Project Plan & Architecture

 ## 🎯 Project Overview

-**InternMatcher** is a roommate matching platform for interns and new grads to find like-minded roommates based on career fields, companies, and professional interests.
+**CareerCrib** is a roommate matching platform for professionals to find like-minded roommates based on career fields, companies, and professional interests.

 ### Core Value Proposition
 - LinkedIn-based authentication for verified professionals